ChenKexiong/VXI-11.Net/README.md

   - Input a response string.
 - On the client.exe.
   - Received messsage will be displayed.
-- You can see TCP stream by Wireshark.
+- You can check TCP stream by Wireshark.

 # Reference
 - [TCP/IP Instrument Protocol Specification VXI-11 Revision 1.0](https://www.vxibus.org/files/VXI_Specs/VXI-11.zip)